 Famous dishes are Handkäs (hand cheese), a sour milk cheese (similar to Harzer) and Frankfurter Grüne Soße (green sauce) – a cold sauce with finely chopped herbs, served with eggs and potatoes.

 We decided to try our traditional foods in the restaurant Bäckerbrunnen in the city centre.
 For drinks, Scotch 'N Soda is an excellent choice.
 We based ourselves in the Business Hostel Wiesbaden PRIME, which has a lovely rooftop terrace, where can bring your own drinks and enjoy a cheap nightcap!

-On the other side of the bridge is the Deutschhaus, the seat of the Rhineland Palatinate Landtag, the government of Rhineland Palatinate and the Kurfürstliches Schloss (Electoral Palace).
-Again, you'll have plenty of opportunities to stroll the promenade along the Rhein and there's a lovely beach bar.
+On the other side of the bridge is the Deutschhaus, the seat of the Rhineland Palatinate Landtag, the government of Rhineland Palatinate.

 Another big part of the Mainz culture is the carnival called Fastnacht.
-If you're not in town for this particular season, you can visit the Fastnachtbrunnen (carnival fountain) and the Fastnachtmuseum (carnival museum) all year round.
+If you're not in town for this particular season, there are two places you can visit all year round:

 The Mainz equivalent to Handkäs is the Spundekäs, cream cheese with curd, seasoned with pepper, salt and paprika powder as well as onions.

 My favourite dish in this area is the Saumagen or sow's stomach.
 It is literally a pig's stomach filled with sausage meat and other goodies like chestnuts, similar to sausages or the Scottish Haggis.
 While it doesn't sound too appealing, I find it unique and delicious.